MarinaGRey/Web_Scraping/README.md

 # Web Scraping Labs Repository

 This repository contains three interactive labs demonstrating different web scraping techniques using Python.
 Each lab focuses on a different popular tool: Scrapy, Beautiful Soup, and Selenium.
+This project was done in the subject 'Web analytics' in collaboration with the students named in the notebook file.

 ## Contents